 We are proud to be producers of high efficiency, combined heat power (CHP).
 The entire fuel source stems from a combination of waste products, residual forest products, and black liquor which is the waste stream from the process of producing pulp.
 The utilization of the heat and electricity generated through this CHP process offsets the need to purchase or consume fossil fuels.
 The high percentage of energy conversion efficiency and sustainable fuel source are recognized and rewarded by most modern jurisdictions.

 All of our mills produce more energy than they consume, making them major renewable suppliers of energy for our communities.

-Through our investment in modern recovery and power generation systems, we have increased our power sales revenue over the years to over $80 million.
-In 2019, we produced nearly 2,141,220 MWh of energy, which is enough to power approximately 200,000 households.
-Of the total electrical energy produced, approximately 59% was used internally to run our mills, with the surplus 41% being exported and sold to the local grids.
-Our mills have a proven track record of increasing their electrical energy production and sales over time and reducing the energy consumption intensity.
-The electrical energy consumption intensity for 2019 was 0.64 MWh per ADMT of pulp.
+In 2021, we produced nearly 1.8 million MWh of electrical energy, which is enough to power approximately 170,000 households.
+Of the total energy produced, approximately 70% was used internally to run our mills, with the surplus 30% being exported and sold to the local grids.
+Our mills have a proven track record of increasing their electrical energy production and sales over time and reducing their energy consumption intensity.
+Approximately 86% of our total energy comes from renewable sources.